PierUgit/enhanced-allocatables/README.md

 ### edeallocate()
 `call edeallocate(array)`

-Wrapper to the standard `deallocate` statement.
-Is needed to update the hidden capacity table.
+Replaces the standard `deallocate` statement.
+Is needed to update the hidden capacity table, but would not be needed with a formal integration to the standard.

+### capa()
+`c = capa(array)`

+- returns the current capacity of `array`
+- returns -1 if `array` has been allocated with the standard `allocate()` and `resize()` has not been called at least once on it.
+This is a limitation of the demonstration code, in a standard implementation any array would have a defined capacity.
+- would be named `capacity()` in a standard implementation, but we had to avoid a name collision with the `capacity=` argument in `resize()`